Lyr3x/Gitlabbackup/README.md

 - Create a bucket and a new Key
 - install s3cmd: `sudo apt-get install s3cmd`
 - Setup s3cmd with `s3cmd --configure`
+- Ensure you choosed the right install method (uncomment the right one)
 - run the script